Windy City Harvest

 Horticultural Therapist, Buehler Enabling Garden Coordinator

 Alicia is a registered horticultural therapist and the coordinator of the Buehler Enabling Garden at the Chicago Botanic Garden.
 She delivers on-site therapeutic horticulture programs, maintains the Enabling Garden, and oversees the Veteran Internship Program.
-She has a B.A. from University of Illinois and an M.A. in counseling from Northeastern Illinois University.
+She has a B.A. from the University of Illinois and an M.A. in counseling from Northeastern Illinois University.
 Green received her horticulture therapy training through the Chicago Botanic Garden Certificate Program.

 Ketaurah James